 The Group manages its capital structure and makes adjustments to it in light of changes in economic conditions.
 To maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-No changes were made in the objectives, policies or processes during the years ended December 31, 2021 and 2020.
+No changes were made in the objectives, policies or processes during the years ended December 31, 2022 and 2021.

-As at December 31, 2021 and 2020, the Group is not subject to externally imposed capital requirements except for the long-term loan of NTC that is subject to debt to equity ratio requirement (Note 17).
+As at December 31, 2022 and 2021, the Group is not subject to externally imposed capital requirements except for the long-term loans of NTC and MCMI that are subject to debt to equity ratio requirement (Note 17).